Student International Travel

 Download a pdf version

-For students who are traveling as part of an SSF-funded project, please refer to Student Affairs and Campus Diverstiy Student Success Fee for more information.
+For students who are traveling as part of a Student Success Fee (SSF) funded project, On Call Insurance (aka ‘SDSU Travel Abroad Insurance’) is also required.
+For general information about SSF, please refer to Student Affairs and Campus Diversity Student Success Fee for more information.

 If you are traveling for a study abroad program, please contact the Global Education Office (GEO) in International Affairs; you do not submit a Travel Registry per the guidance below if you are participating in a study abroad program overseen by GEO.